-SPECIES: johnstoni
+- SPECIES: johnstoni

 It's related to giraffes?!
-The okapi (pronounced oh-COP-ee) is beautiful and unusual.
+The okapi (pronounced oh-KAHP-ee) is beautiful and unusual.
 With its white-and-black striped hindquarters and front legs, it looks like it must be related to zebras!
 But take a look at an okapi’s head, and you’ll notice a resemblance to giraffes.
 The okapi is indeed the only living relative of the giraffe.
-Like a giraffe, the okapi has very large, upright ears, which catch even slight sounds.
-The okapi also has a long, dark, prehensile tongue, just like a giraffe’s, to help it strip the buds and young leaves from the understory brush of its rainforest home.
+Like a giraffe, an okapi has very large, upright ears, which catch even slight sounds.
+An okapi also has a long, dark, prehensile tongue, like a giraffe’s, to help it strip the buds and young leaves from the understory brush of its rainforest home.

-Okapis are hard to find in their native habitat: deep forests of the Democratic Republic of the Congo, including Ituri Forest, a dense rainforest in Central Africa.
+Okapis are hard to find in their native habitat: deep forests of the Democratic Republic of the Congo, including Ituri Forest, a dense rainforest.
 Okapis are very wary, and their highly developed hearing alerts them to run when they hear humans in the distance.
 In fact, while indigenous people of the Ituri Forest knew of okapis and would occasionally catch one in their pit traps, scientists did not know of okapis until 1900.
-The secretive nature of okapis and the difficulty most humans have of traveling in okapi habitat have made okapis hard to observe.
-We estimate there are currently about 25,000 okapis in the Ituri Forest, but no one knows for sure.
+The secretive nature of okapis and the difficulty most humans have traveling in okapi habitat have made okapis hard to observe.
+We estimate there might be more than 35,000 okapis in their native habitat, but no one knows for sure.

 HABITAT AND DIET